siriusctrl/UniPublic/COMP90024 CCC/Note/Week6.md

   |  Update Resource  |         POST to an existing URI          |
   |  Delete Resource  |                  DELETE                  |

-- **PUT** should be used when target resource URL is known by the client.
+- **PUT** should be used when target resource URL is known by the client

 - **POST** should be used when target resource URL is server generated